juliazschwartz/ranking-api/README.md

     ```
     <br>

 <span>Now you are ready to make the CRUD operations in API.
-I recommend using Postman for it.
+I recommend using <strong>Postman</strong> for it.
 <br>
 For that, type "http://localhost/api/" in the URL field ("localhost" can be replaced by your local IP ).
 It will look like this:
 <br>